I speak Spanish

 Tips for college success: Prepare yourself and explore.
 The better prepared, the smoother the transition into college life.

-Why you decided to work at the UO: The idea of working with families through the UO Opportunities Program really spoke to me in many ways.
+Why I decided to work at the UO: The idea of working with families through the UO Opportunities Program really spoke to me in many ways.
 It has been a rewarding experience to work with amazing people at the UO, in the community, and with the families we serve.

 Most memorable college class: English.
 Before moving away for college I never heard anyone speak another language and the idea triggered my interest in languages.